Customizing Express Checkout

 Note: Because buyers may prefer to ship to a non-confirmed address, to ship a gift for example, PayPal does not recommend requiring a confirmed address unless you are selling high-risk merchandise.
 If you prefer to use confirmed addresses, do not set

-To require a confirmed address, ensure that the shipping address matches the address on record with PayPal.
-You can do this through your account Profile, as described in Blocking payments from payers without a confirmed address in the Merchant Setup and Administration Guide.
+To require a confirmed address, the shipping address must match the PayPal address on record.
+For information, see Block payments from payers without a confirmed address in the Merchant Setup and Administration Guide.

 This example request shows how to require a confirmed address for shipping: